anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: If you correct your mind, the rest of your life will fall into place.
+Quote: Keep yourself to the sunshine and you cannot see the shadow.

-By: Laozi
+By: Helen Keller